apurvamulay/ReCOVery/README.md

 Each of the above CSV files is comma separated file and have the following respective columns:

 1. recovery-news-data.csv
- - `news_id` - Unique identifider for each news article.
+ - `news_id` - Unique identifier for each news article.
  - `url` - Url of the article from website that published respective news.
  - `publisher` - Publisher of the news article.
  - `author` - Author or authors of the article.
-This field is a list of names of authors separated by command.
+This field is a list of names of authors separated by comma.
  - `title` - Title of the news article.
  - `image` - Head image of the news article.
  - `body_text` - The full body content of the news article.